How to Test Your Singular SDK Integration

 2

-The first thing to test is whether your integration is initializing and sending information to Singular.
-This already allows Singular to start tracking attribution for this app!
-To check, look for user sessions in the event log.
+The first thing to test is whether your SDK integration is initialized successfully and is able to send information to Singular (ie. the event you are looking for is called: session).
+This allows Singular to start tracking attribution for this app!

 To test initialization: